RunestoneInteractive/webfundamentals/_sources/Javascript/events.rst

       </body>
     </html>

-Typing return or clicking with the mouse is still not as godd as we could do.
+Typing return or clicking with the mouse is still not as good as we could do.
 There are a few other keyboard specific events we can attach to our text input box.
 Try changing ``onchange`` attribute in the example above to ``onkeyup``  This event occurs after the user has typed a key and the key has returned to its up position.
 In fact there are three events you can experiment with for keyboard keys:

 * onkeydown  -- fires when the key is pressed
 * onkeypress  -- fires after onkeydown but not for control, shift, alt